 The Table Project’s travel guide to Japan

-First of all, I love Japan and its people.
+First of all, my family and I love Japan and its people.
 Although I have been there several times, I always leave wanting more.
-To me Japan is a living adventure and there’s always a new story to tell.
-However, it can be difficult to find out where to start so here I share some inspiration from my latest trip.
+To me, Japan is a living adventure, and there’s always a new story to tell.
+However, it can be difficult to know where to start, so here I share some inspiration from my latest trip.
 Enjoy!

 / Vibs